Measurement of two-particle correlations with respect to second- and third-order event planes in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Introduction

 \section{Introduction}

-Energy loss of hard-scattered partons (jet quenching \cite{Wang:1991xy}) resulting from the interaction of a colored parton in the quark gluon plasma~(QGP) formed in relativistic heavy ion collisions~\cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh} has been observed in several different ways.
-Suppression of single-particle and single-jet invariant yields in central A+A collisions~\cite{Adler:2003qi,Adler:2003au,Adams:2003im,CMS:2012aa,Aad:2014bxa,Aad:2012vca} provide a baseline measurement of jet quenching.
-Measurements of correlations between two particles and/or jets give more detailed spatial information of the jet quenching process inside the medium \cite{Renk:2012hz,Qin:2015srf}.
-The first jet suppression effect observed in these correlations was an attenuation of the away-side yields in high-transverse momenta (\pt) correlations in the most central Au$+$Au collisions at $\sqrt{s_{_{NN}}}=$~200~GeV~\cite{Adler:2002tq}.
+Energy loss of hard-scattered partons (jet quenching \cite{Wang:1991xy}) resulting from the interaction of a colored parton in the quark gluon plasma~(QGP) formed in relativistic heavy ion collisions at the Relativistic Heavy Ion Collider (RHIC)~\cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh} has been observed in several different ways.
+Suppression of single-particle and single-jet invariant yields in central A+A collisions~\cite{Adler:2003qi,Adler:2003au,Adams:2003im,CMS:2012aa,Aad:2014bxa,Aad:2012vca,Adam:2015ewa} provide a baseline measurement of jet quenching.
+Measurements of correlations between two particles and/or jets give more detailed information of the jet quenching process inside the medium \cite{Renk:2012hz,Qin:2015srf}.
+The first jet suppression effect observed in azimuthal correlations was an attenuation of the away-side yields in high-transverse momenta (\pt) correlations in the most central Au$+$Au collisions at $\sqrt{s_{_{NN}}}=$~200~GeV~\cite{Adler:2002tq}.
 The centrality dependence of high-\pt $\pi^0$-hadron correlations~\cite{Adare:2010mq} shows a monotonic attenuation of the away-side yields with increasing propagation length of partons through the medium.
 In addition to away-side yield suppression, direct photon-hadron correlations~\cite{Abelev:2009gu,Chatrchyan:2012gt,STAR:2016jdz}, two-particle correlations~\cite{Adare:2012qi,Agakishiev:2011st,Nattrass:2016cln}, and jet-hadron correlations~\cite{Adamczyk:2013jei,Aad:2014wha,Chatrchyan:2014ava,Khachatryan:2016erx} show that low-momentum particles correlated with high-\pt jets are enhanced in yield, especially at large angles with respect to the jet axis.
-This may be attributable to the radiation from the parent parton or other lost energy recovered by the nearby medium.
+This may be attributable to the radiation from the parent parton or other lost energy absorbed by the surrounding medium.
 Thus, two-particle angular correlations have provided much of the experimental information we have about jet energy loss~\cite{Aamodt:2011vg,Adare:2010ry,Adare:2010mq,Adams:2006yt,Abelev:2009ah,Agakishiev:2011nb}.